 Steps 1 to 5 and 16 to 18 are not applicable

-Where the term ‘Candidate ExCB or ExTL’ is used this should be replaced with ‘Accepted ExCB or ExTL’.
+Where the term ‘Applicant ExCB, ExTL or ATF’ is used this should be replaced with ‘Accepted ExCB, ExTL or ATF’.

 Where an ExCB is also an IECEx Mark License issuing ExCB, compliance with IECEx 04, OD 422 and OD 023 shall be included.

-This Section is also applicable for scope extensions (applied for using ExMC/251B/Q) where the IECEx Secretary identifies the need for a site visit with the following variations:
+This Section is also applicable for scope extensions (applied for using ExMC/251/Q, latest Version) where the IECEx Secretariat identifies the need for a site visit with the following variations:

 Step 3 is not applicable.

-Step 15 where the assessment reports produced shall be submitted to IECEx Officers to consider approval of the scope extension and reported at the next ExMC meeting.

 IECEx Assessment Procedure

 The IECEx Assessment Flow Chart should be read in conjunction with the table below.